Neopentene/Macro-Processor/README.md

 _Also ```"outputfile.txt"``` is the path and file name of your custom output file._

-_If the output file specified by you, has not been created by you, the code will handle it._
+_If the output file specified by you, has not been created, the code will handle it._

 ```terminal
 java MacroProcessor "inputFile.txt" "outputFile.txt"